billlyp/setap/docs/source/index.rst

 Key features of the app:

-* **Profile and Authentication:** Employees can create a profile with their email and password.
-Passwords are secured using encryption.
 * **Dashboard:** Contains a brief summary of all the different tasks and activities.
 * **Live Feed:** Employees can post updates, such as text to the live feed, where other employees will be able to view.
 * **Messaging:** Employees can send direct messages to one another.

 For installing the app: refer to :doc:`installation` for instructions on how to install the app.
-For usag: refer to :doc:`usage` for more detailed information on what the app can do.
+For usage: refer to :doc:`usage` for more detailed information on what the app can do.

+For developers: refer to :doc:`dashboard`, :doc:`livefeed`, and :doc:`messages` for more detailed information on the different components of the app.

 .. note::